EDobrohvalov/Hamahakki/README.md

     }
 ```

-### Define scenario with result handlers, and run angent.
+### Define scenario with result handlers, and run agent.

 ```C#
     var hama = new Hamahakki.Agent();